ArnaudDuhamel/Portoflio-Data-Analysis/chicagoBikeRides/README.md

 Offer membership benefits related to sightseeing and tourism.

-This would be especially relevant if the company had bike networks in many cities in the US and/or arround the world.
+This would be especially relevant if the company had bike networks in many cities in the US and/or around the world.